 Four to six months later, Mandy was once again getting Fs in math and her father didn’t know what had happened.
 This was now mid-November.
 However, at Halloween Mandy had eaten a sizable amount of candy, and three weeks later reverted to her old problems.

-During the original treatment, Mandy was found to have several allergies, including sugar.
+During the original treatment with Dr. Books, Mandy was found to have several allergies, including sugar.
 Part of the protocol for all clients is that they stay off sugar for six weeks.
-When sugar is ingested, the sphenoid bone, one of the bones that form the eye socket, can’t maintain its proper position; it twists and distorts the eye muscles in the process.
+When sugar is ingested, the sphenoid bone, one of the bones that form the eye socket, can’t maintain its proper position and loses the integrity of the muscle.
+That sphenoid bone can then twist and distort the eye muscles in the process.

 Take charge of your child’s diet